Financial data review system

-* To comply with the non-disclosure agreement (NDA), I use dummy data to present my design.
+* To comply with the non-disclosure agreement (NDA), dummy data are used to present the design.

 Before BRACE was brought up, FINRA used PeopleSoft for billing review.
 The system was developed a long time ago and there were several problems with it:

-Unfriendly Interface: The user interface of the system is outdated and is unfriendly for speed reading.
+The user interface of the original system is outdated and is unfriendly for speed reading.

-This is when BRACE came in to accelerate the billing data review process.
-In the meantime, by optimizing and standardizing the data review workflow, the system is expected to accommodate needs from the scaling clients.
+This is when BRACE was proposed to accelerate the billing data review process.
+In the meantime, by optimizing and streamlining the workflow, the system is expected to accommodate needs from the scaling clients.

 Overall, BRACE supports three primary tasks: data entry, data correction, and data review.
 Following are highlights on how BRACE help with each task.

 1. CSV Import